claucece/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 [[RFC editor: please change "VOPRF07" to "RFCXXXX", where XXXX is the final number, here and elsewhere before publication.]]

+`Tag` is an opaque byte string of arbitrary length representing the public metadata input optionally used by either Client and/or Server.

 ## Context APIs {#api}

 In this section, we detail the APIs available on the client and server